 - A recent school photo.

-*NOTE: The $25 refundable deposit holds your place in the workshop course of your choice until scholarships are decided (some courses otherwise may fill up by that time).
+*NOTE: The $25 refundable deposit holds your place in the workshop course of your choice until scholarships are decided (some courses fill quickly).
 Students/parents may request the deposit be waived for a documented financial need.
 Please include a written request with your application.
 The deposit will be refunded to you if you receive a full scholarship or if you choose not to attend the workshop and let us know by June 30.
-It will be kept as a down payment on your registration fee if you do not receive a scholarship and still wish to attend the workshop or if you fail to let us know if you are coming by June 30.
+It will be kept as a down payment on your registration fee if you do not receive a scholarship and still wish to attend the workshop or forfeited if you fail to let us know if you are coming by June 30.

 Stan Soffin Scholarship